The calendar has flipped to 2023, which means it’s almost time to fill out your brackets.

-- Only nine No. 15 seeds have defeated No. 2 teams, and the most recent happened when St. Peter’s stunned Kentucky in the overtime for the first of its three tournament wins in 2022
+- Only 10 No. 15 seeds have defeated No. 2 teams, and the most recent happened when St. Peter’s stunned Kentucky in the overtime for the first of its three tournament wins in 2022

 - Always pick at least one 12-seed to beat a No. 5.
-At least one No. 12 seed has won a game in 31 of 36 tournaments since 1985, including 2021 Pac 12 tournament champion Oregon State, which upset fifth-seeded Tennessee 70-56 on its way to the Elite 8.
+At least one No. 12 seed has won a game in 32 of 37 tournaments since 1985, including two in 2022 (Richmond and New Mexico State)

 - Upsets don’t stop after the first round.
-Since 1985, 79 double-digit seeds have won at least two games in the tournament, including four (Iowa State, Miami, Michigan, and Saint Peter’s) in 2022.
+Since 1985, 83 double-digit seeds have won at least two games in the tournament, including four (Iowa State, Miami, Michigan, and Saint Peter’s) in 2022.
 Miami (a No. 10 seed) and St. Peter’s (No. 15) each won three games in the 2022 tournament.

 - Choose a top seed to get picked off.
-A No. 1 seed has lost in the tournament’s first weekend (either first or second round) in eight of the past 11 tournaments, including top-seeded Illinois, which fell to rival Loyal (Chicago) in the second round in 2021.
-In 2018, two top seeds were knocked off in the first weekend when UVA lost in the first round, then Xavier fell to Florida State in the second round.
+A No. 1 seed has lost in the tournament’s first weekend (either first or second round) in nine of the past 12 tournaments, including 2022 defending champion Baylor, which fell in overtime to No. 8 seed North Carolina, which advanced all the way to the national-championship game.

 - Wait until the First Four ends to fill out your bracket.
 A First Four winner has won at least one first-round game in every tournament except 2019, since the First Four expanded to four teams in 2011, and two teams, UCLA in 2021 and Virginia Commonwealth in 2011, have gone from the First Four to the Final Four.